BenD780x9/Klipper-for-Ender_3_v2/README.md

    Turn on the printer and it should flash the firmware.
 If it flashed successfully, your LCD will go blank. \
    Don't worry, if anything goes wrong simply put Marlin firmware on it and flash it again.

-6. You need to configure OctoPrint to communicate with the printer.
+6. You need to configure (Fluidd / MainsailOS) to communicate with the printer.

     * A. In Settings, go to Serial Connection and add `/tmp/printer` to Additional serial ports.
 Once you save, \
        in the same menu choose `/tmp/printer` under Serial Port.